niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 It is also called `Is-A relationship`.Inheritance is a fundamental concept in object-oriented programming, allowing a new class to inherit the properties and behaviors of an existing class.In inheritance child class can inherit parent class property but parent class can't inherit child class property.we usually inherit `datamembers`, `method` and `constructor` but we are not allowed to inherit `private datamember`.
 <img src = "images/inher.png" width="1000" height="700">

+**Short Note:**
+If we have two class and if parent class has constructor and child class one doesn't have any constructor but we create an object of child class that time parent class constructor will be called.

 ```python
 # Base class User
 class User: